sia-steve/Slate/source/index.html.md

 renewwindow // block height
 ```

-modify settings that control the renter's behavior.
+Modify settings that control the renter's behavior.

 ### Query Response Parameters

-`checkforipviolation // true or false`
+**checkforipviolation** | true or false
-// Enables or disables the check for hosts using the same ip subnets within the hostdb.
+Enables or disables the check for hosts using the same ip subnets within the hostdb.
 It's turned on by default and causes Sia to not form contracts with hosts from the same subnet and if such contracts already exist, it will deactivate the contract which has occupied that subnet for the shorter time.

-`funds // hastings`
+**funds** | hastings
-// Number of hastings allocated for file contracts in the given period.
+Number of hastings allocated for file contracts in the given period.

-`hosts`
+**hosts**
-// Number of hosts that contracts should be formed with.
+Number of hosts that contracts should be formed with.
 Files cannot be uploaded to more hosts than you have contracts with, and it's generally good to form a few more contracts than you need.

-`period // block height`
+**period** | block height
-// Duration of contracts formed.
+Duration of contracts formed.
 Must be nonzero.

-`renewwindow // block height`
+**renewwindow** | block height
-// Renew window specifies how many blocks before the expiration of the current contracts the renter will wait before renewing the contracts.
+Renew window specifies how many blocks before the expiration of the current contracts the renter will wait before renewing the contracts.
 A smaller renew window means that Sia must be run more frequently, but also means fewer total transaction fees.
 Storage spending is not affected by the renew window size.

-`maxdownloadspeed`
+**maxdownloadspeed**
-// Max download speed permitted, speed provide in bytes per second
+Max download speed permitted, speed provide in bytes per second.

-`maxuploadspeed`
+**maxuploadspeed**
-// Max upload speed permitted, speed provide in bytes per second
+Max upload speed permitted, speed provide in bytes per second.

-`streamcachesize`
+**streamcachesize**
-// Stream cache size specifies how many data chunks will be cached while streaming.
+Stream cache size specifies how many data chunks will be cached while streaming.

 ### Response